COVID19-Malta/COVID19-Data/README.md

 This is an Official Open Dataset on COVID19 in Malta from the COVID-19 Public Health Response Team (Ministry for Health).

-## Number of PCR Tests
+## Number of COVID-19 Tests

-From 11th September 2020 onwards, the dataset reflects an updated population denominator at 514,564.
-From 1st February 2020 to 10th September, the dataset used the value of 498,000 as population denominator

-These figures include PCR Tests only and do not include Rapid Antigen Tests that have been included from 20th February 2021 onwards in the official infographic.
+These figures include PCR and Rapid Antigen Tests that have been included from 20th February 2021 onwards in the official infographic.

 ## Number of Vaccination Doses